Skip to main content

 Health and Medical

-There are no particular health concerns for travel to Greece, and only routine precautions and standard vaccinations are recommended for travel.
+There are no particular health concerns for travel to Greece, and only routine precautions and standard vaccinations are recommended.
 Medical facilities on the mainland are in good condition, particularly in Athens and Thessaloniki.
 Some island facilities remain limited.
+Tap water is considered safe for drinking unless otherwise specified.

 Political